chombo-discharge/chombo-discharge/doc/sphinx/source/PlasmaCModules.rst

 * :ref:`Chap:cell_tagger` (Optional) Class that is responsible for refinement and coarsening decision.
 The base class is abstract, but users may implement their own classes if they like.
 * :ref:`Chap:geo_coarsener` (Optional) A geometric coarsening class.

+Most users will only find the need to implement :ref:`Chap:plasma_kinetics`, :ref:`Chap:computational_geometry`, and possibly also :ref:`Chap:cell_tagger`.

 You will find a much more thorough explanation of these classes in the :ref:`Chap:ImportantClasses` chapter.